+E55 Type

-Subclass of: E55 Type
+Subclass of: Superclass of: E28 Conceptual Object E56 Language

+Superclass of.

+E57 Material

+E58 Measurement Unit

+Scope note: This class comprises concepts denoted by terms from thesauri and controlled vocabularies used to characterize and classify instances of CRM classes.
+Instances of E55 Type represent concepts in contrast to instances of E41 Appellation which are used to name instances of CRM classes.

+E55 Type is the CRM's interface to domain specific ontologies and thesauri.
+These can be represented in the CRM as subclasses of E55 Type, forming hierarchies of terms, i.e. instances of E55 Type linked via P127 has broader term (has narrower term).
+Such hierarchies may be extended with additional properties.

+Examples:

+1 weight, length, depth [types of E54]

+portrait, sketch, animation [types of E38]

+• French, English, German [E56]

+excellent, good, poor [types of E3]

+Ford Model T, chop stick [types of E22]

+• cave, doline, scratch [types of E26]

+poem, short story [types of E33]

+wedding, earthquake, skirmish [types of E5]

-Scope note: This class is a specialization of E55 Type and comprises the natural languages in the sense of
+Properties: P127 has broader term (has narrower term): E55 Type P150 defines typical parts of(define typical wholes for): E55 Type E56 Language Subclass of: E55 Type Scope note: This class is a specialization of E55 Type and comprises the natural languages in the sense of concepts.
 This type is used categorically in the model without reference to instances of it, i.e. the Model does not foresee the description of instances of instances of E56 Language, e.g.: "instances of Mandarin Chinese".

-It is recommended that internationally or nationally agreed codes and terminology are used to denote instances of E56 Language, such as those defined in ISO 639:1988.
+Examples: It is recommended that internationally or nationally agreed codes and terminology are used to denote instances of E56 Language, such as those defined in ISO 639:1988.
+Examples: el [Greek] en [English] eo [Esperanto] es [Spanish] fr [French] E57 Material Subclass of: E55 Type Scope note: This class is a specialization of E55 Type and comprises the concepts of materials.

-- [Greek] el

-- [English] en

-- eo [Esperanto]

-- [Spanish] es

-- [French]

-E57 Material

-Subclass of: E55 Type

-This class is a specialization of E55 Type and comprises the concepts of materials.
-Scope note:

 Instances of E57 Material may denote properties of matter before its use, during its use, and as incorporated in an object, such as ultramarine powder, tempera paste, reinforced concrete.
 Discrete pieces of raw-materials kept in museums, such as bricks, sheets of fabric, pieces of metal, should be modelled individually in the same way as other objects.
-Discrete used or processed pieces, such as the stones from Nefer Titi's temple, should be modelled as parts (cf. P46 is composed of).
+Discrete used or processed pieces, such as the stones from Nefer Titi's temple, should be modelled as parts (cf. P46 is composed of ).
 This type is used categorically in the model without reference to instances of it, i.e. the Model does not foresee the description of instances of instances of E57 Material, e.g.: "instances of gold".
 It is recommended that internationally or nationally agreed codes and terminology are used.

-- brick

-- gold

-- aluminium

-- polycarbonate

-- resin

-E58 Measurement Unit

-Subclass of: E55 Type

-This class is a specialization of E55 Type and comprises the types of measurement units: feet, Scope Note:

-inches, centimetres, litres, lumens, etc.

-This type is used categorically in the model without reference to instances of it, i.e. the Model does not foresee the description of instances of instances of E58 Measurement Unit, e.g.: "instances of cm".

-Système International (SI) units or internationally recognized non-SI terms should be used whenever possible.
+Examples: brick gold aluminium polycarbonate resin E58 Measuren nent Unit Subclass of: E55 Type Scope Note: This class is a specialization of E55 Type and comprises the types of measurement units: feet, inches, centimetres, litres, lumens, etc. This type is used categorically in the model without reference to instances of it, i.e. the Model does not foresee the description of instances of instances of E58 Measurement Unit, e.g.: "instances of cm".
+Enormalism Système International (SI) units or internationally recognized non-SI terms should be used whenever possible.
 (ISO 1000:1992).
 Archaic Measurement Units used in historical records should be preserved.

-cm [centimetre]
+Examples: • cm [centimetre]

-- km [kilometre]

-- m [meter]
+- cm [centimetre] km [kilometre] m [meter] - •

 - m/s [meters per second]

 - A [Ampere]

 - GRD [Greek Drachme]

 - °C [degrees centigrade]